Bertrand/handlebars-objc/README.md

 An increasingly popular option is to use Mustache for this purpose.
 Mustache is a very simple templating language available in most languages.

 Unfortunately, using Mustache rapidly becomes an implementation nightmare when trying to implement localization, formating of dates and many other basic User Interface needs.
-Developper quickly find themselves adding view-specific data into their model to circumvent the limitations of their templating system.
+Developers quickly find themselves adding view-specific data into their model to circumvent the limitations of their templating system.

 Handlebars is a pragmatic superset of Mustache that addresses most shortcomings of its ancestor with the addition of helpers and block helpers.